 Are you ready to Think With Google?

-Google recently updated us on their page speed and mobile friendly testing tool, found in the insights website, Think with Google.
-So in this article we thought we should introduce the mobile performance tool for the uninitiated and explain why having a mobile optimised website is the way forward.
+Google recently updated us on their new page speed and mobile friendly testing tool found within Think with Google.
+For our latest article this month we introduce the mobile performance tool & explain why having a mobile optimised website is the only way forward.
 We also give some research and insights into mobile marketing and the idea of micro-moments, the new battleground for marketeers.

 The ‘Think With Google’ mobile testing tool from Google helps people like us crank up the performance of content online and improve viewing across an array of desktop and mobile devices.
 Who better to get advice from when it comes to improving your website in search engine results.

 What it does behind the scenes to analyse your website is pretty complex but this tool really helps marketing, management and technical teams easily understand what fundamental game-changing improvements can be made.

 ‘Think with Google’ for Marketeers & Business Owners